College Factual by our College Data Analytics Team

 Doctorate Program required coursework including thesis or dissertation At least 4 years

-A bachelor's degree is the most common level of education achieved by those in careers related to IS, with approximately 57.1% of workers getting one.
-See the the most common levels of education for IS workers below.
+A bachelor's degree is the most common level of education achieved by those in careers related to is, with approximately 57.1% of workers getting one.
+People currently working in careers related to is tend obtained the following education levels.

 Level of Education Percentage of Workers